 The statistical properties of many-body spectra provide powerful diagnostics for distinguishing ergodic and localized phases.
 In particular, random matrix theory (RMT) serves as a theoretical benchmark for chaotic many-body systems: ergodic systems exhibit level statistics that follow the Wigner-Dyson distribution (e.g., Gaussian Orthogonal Ensemble for time-reversal symmetric systems), characterized by level repulsion.
 In contrast, localized systems, lacking such level mixing, show Poissonian level statistics, signalling the absence of quantum chaos and the emergence of integrability through quasi-local integrals of motion.

 RMT-based indicators — such as the average adjacent gap ratio $\langle r \rangle$ — have become standard tools to detect the MBL transition in both numerical simulations and experiments.
 These statistical methods complement dynamical signatures like the absence of thermalization, persistent spin imbalance, and slow entanglement growth.
-The first problem to study is the analysis of a combined random matrix model \beq H(\alpha)=H_0+\alpha H_1, \eeq where $H_0$ is an $N\times N$ random diagonal matrix and $H_1$ is an $N\times N$ member of the so-called GOE (Gaussian Orthogonal Ensemble).
+The first problem to study is the analysis of a combined random matrix model \beq H(\alpha)=H_0+\alpha H_1, \eeq where $H_0$ is an $N\times N$ random diagonal matrix and $H_1$ is an $N\times N$ member of the so-called GOE (Gaussian Orthogonal Ensemble), i.e. it is a real symmetric matrix.
+The parameter $N$ is the size of Hilbert-space and has only indirect relation to a multi-qubit system.
 Here by changing the parameter $\alpha$ the system undergoes an $N$ dependent crossover from a Poisson statistics for $\alpha=0$ to Wigner-Dyson statistics for $\alpha\to\infty$.